aclu-national/nuxt2-starter-template/README.md

 1. Requires a version of vlue-cli >- 2.1
 2. The initial npm install will fail unless you have updated the github access token for `aclu-vue-library`, which is a private repo (see that project for details)
-3. Due to licensing restrictions, this template does not include the font files referenced in the included `aclu-fonts.scss` file.
-The font files may be obtained from the ACLU's privately maintained [styleguide](https://github.com/aclu-national/style).